luigitarallo/html-css-bootstrap-dashboard/README.md

 # DASHBORD

-Replica of a Dashboard Page
+Replica of a Dashboard Page.
+The page is responsive, without logic and with fake

 _Boolean exercise with responsive layout_